Social Media Metrics to Measure: What to Track and Why It Matters

 Discover Best Posting Times

 Metricool analyzes when your audience is most active based on your own data and not generic suggestions.
 Use this insight to schedule posts when they’re more likely to get seen and engaged with.
-By posting at the right time, you improve visibility and boost the chances of getting likes, comments, shares, and clicks without needing to constantly test and guess.
+By posting at the right time, you enhance visibility and increase the likelihood of receiving likes, comments, shares, and clicks without needing to constantly test and guess.

 Monitor Competitors

 Curious how your performance stacks up?
-The competitor analysis tool shows you how similar brands are doing, helping you spot trends, gaps, and opportunities to stand out.
-Track their follower growth, post frequency, engagement, and more all without leaving your dashboard.
+The competitor analysis tool shows you how similar brands are doing, helping you spot trends, gaps, and opportunities to differentiate yourself.
+Track their follower growth, post frequency, engagement, and more, all without leaving your dashboard.
 It’s a simple way to stay informed and sharpen your own strategy.

 Create Custom Reports